slsa-framework/slsa-proposals/0004/README.md

-If a ‘good' package version does not meet policy expectations, the expectations need to be updated for that package version and onwards, so that earlier package versions will continue to pass expectations (differnt dependencies may require different versions of a package).
+If a ‘good' package version does not meet policy expectations, the expectations need to be updated for that package version and onwards, so that earlier package versions will continue to pass expectations (different dependencies may require different versions of a package).

 These expectations cannot detect 'upstream' compromises, for example the